-39 Perhaps one of the most famous discussions of this fact relates to the University of Michigan Basketball team's "Fab Five."
+51 Perhaps one of the most famous discussions of this fact relates to the University of Michigan Basketball team's "Fab Five."
 This team was the first to start five Freshman players in a championship game and was immensely popular and responsible for a meaningful surge in merchandise sales for the University.
 The most heralded member of that team, Chris Webber, left college after his sophomore year to play professional basketball.
 Describing this decision, the New York Times wrote, "Michigan collected almost \$19 million in royalties from apparel sales when members of the Five ruled the roost.
 When Webber went pro in '93, the first college sophomore to be the No. 1 pick since his idol Magic Johnson, the decision was a financial one.
 He said that he could no longer bear witnessing the \$75 sale of his No. 4 jersey when he couldn't afford to buy a pizza."
 It was later alleged that Webber received payments from a booster (i.e. a supporter of the athletic department) totaling nearly \$300,000.
-This was a violation of current NCAA rules that resulted in, among other things, all games Webber played in being forfeited, a ban on postseason play for the basketball team in 2002-03, and the school returning \$450,000 to the NCAA.
-The types of payments received by Webber and other many other athletes would be allowed under a policy where athletes could sell their image and likeness and could affect how much revenue was available for athletic departments.
+This was a violation of current NCAA rules that resulted in, among

-2016).40 After all, in the major professional football and basketball leagues in the US (the NFL and NBA), the players are unionized and their collective bargaining agreements dictate (among other things) the percentage of revenue that must be paid as salary to the athletes (Rosen and Sanderson 2001).
-As described in Berri et al. (2015), in professional sports these percentages reflect not only the direct contributions of players to their team's athletic success but their ability to capture a portion of the fixed revenues earned as a result of television contracts.
+Another interesting proposal for changing the distribution of rents occurred in 2014 at Northwestern University where the athletes attempted to form a labor union.
+While this effort was ultimately unsuccessful, it provides an interesting potential scenario for considering a different distribution of the rents generated by revenue sport athletes might look like (Nocera and Strauss 2016).52 After all, in the major professional football and basketball leagues in the US (the NFL and NBA), the players are unionized and their collective bargaining agreements dictate (among other things) the percentage of revenue that must be paid as salary to the athletes (Rosen and Sanderson 2001).
+As described in Berri et al. (2015), in professional sports these percentages reflect not only the direct contributions of players to their team's athletic success but their ability to obtain a portion of the fixed revenues earned as a result of television contracts.
 Such features could be reasonably expected to be present in college athletics if players were able to collectively organize and negotiate their compensation.

-As a result, we next consider the implications of athlete compensation if athletes could capture various percentages of the revenue generated by their sports.41 Berri (2018) outlines a method for estimating college salaries under this framework and finds that the average salary for players on the national champion Duke men's basketball team of 2015 would have been over \$1.4 million, with salaries for top players exceeding \$3 million.
-We follow this method and calculate potential salaries for players in all Power 5 conferences assuming some form of revenue sharing between schools using the most recently available revenue data available.
+As a result, we next consider the implications of athlete compensation if athletes could obtain various percentages of the revenue generated by their sports.53 Berri (2018) outlines a method for estimating college salaries under this framework and finds that the average salary for players on the national champion Duke men's basketball team of 2015 would have been over \$1.4 million, with salaries for top players exceeding \$3 million.
+We follow this method and calculate potential salaries for players in all Power 5 conferences assuming some form of revenue sharing between colleges using the most recently available revenue data available.

-We first calculate this for all Power 5 conferences as a group and then assume conferences share revenue only between member schools individually.
-While we primarily do this to address issues of how schools report football and basketball revenue, we note that if salaries were to be paid to athletes it is quite reasonable that for equity or parity reasons there would be some degree of revenue sharing between schools.42 This is particularly likely within conferences, many of which already exhibit a strong preference towards the sharing of revenues from activities such as bowl
+We first calculate this for all Power 5 conferences as a group and then assume conferences share revenue only between member colleges individually.
+While we primarily do this to address issues of how colleges report football and basketball revenue, we note that if salaries were to be paid to athletes it is quite reasonable that for equity or parity reasons there would be some degree of revenue sharing between colleges.54 This is particularly likely within conferences, many of which already exhibit a strong preference towards the sharing of revenues from activities such as bowl participation payments, NCAA tournament revenues, and at times even gate receipts from on-campus events.